AdaCore/spark2014/lrm/source/packages.rst

-If a package has an ``initialization_aspect`` which constain a ``state_name`` then each ``constituent`` of the ``state_name`` must be initialized during package elaboration or Volatile, in which case they are implicitly initialized.
-A ``constituent`` of ``state_name`` of a package which does not appear in the ``initializes_aspect`` of the package must not be initialized during package elaboration and cannot be Volatile.
+If a package has an ``initialization_aspect`` which constain a ``state_name`` then each ``constituent`` of the ``state_name`` must be initialized during package elaboration or be desinated as Volatile, in which case they are implicitly initialized.
+A ``constituent`` of ``state_name`` of a package which does not appear in the ``initializes_aspect`` of the package must not be initialized during package elaboration.

 .. centered:: **Verification Rules**